LakshaniPB/CV/README.md

 Country of Citizenship: Sri Lanka

- # Professional Experience
+ ## Professional Experience

 Significant Achievements

- Completed AML/CFT, Anti-Fraud and Cyber Security (Training Certificate) – United Arab Emirates  Unleash Your Potential (Training Certificate) – United Arab Emirates
+* Completed AML/CFT, Anti-Fraud and Cyber Security (Training Certificate) – United Arab Emirates
+* Unleash Your Potential (Training Certificate) – United Arab Emirates

-# Administrative Assistant Aug 2022 – (Present)
+### Administrative Assistant Aug 2022 – (Present)
-Business Setup Consultants DMCC - United Arab Emirates Duties and Responsibilities
+Business Setup Consultants DMCC - United Arab Emirates

- Organize and Manage all Meeting Logistics for various conferences and events across the UAE.
+* Organize and Manage all Meeting Logistics for various conferences and events across the UAE.

- Organizing and executing assigned business projects on behalf of clients according to client’s requirements.
+* Organizing and executing assigned business projects on behalf of clients according to client’s requirements.

- Meeting with assigned clients when needed and perform an initial assessment of a problematic situation.
+* Meeting with assigned clients when needed and perform an initial assessment of a problematic situation.

- Collecting information about the client’s business through a variety of methods (shadowing, interviews, surveys, reading reports etc.)
+* Collecting information about the client’s business through a variety of methods (shadowing, interviews, surveys, reading reports etc.)

- Assist the client in implementing the plan and resolve any occasional discrepancies.
+* Assist the client in implementing the plan and resolve any occasional discrepancies.
- Provide guidance for any occurring problems and issues.
+* Provide guidance for any occurring problems and issues.

- Guiding for Golden Visa, UAE Residence Visa, Employment Visa.
+* Guiding for Golden Visa, UAE Residence Visa, Employment Visa.

- Guiding for Business Setup in the UAE.
+* Guiding for Business Setup in the UAE.

-# Front Line Associate 10 Feb 2020 - 11 June 2022
+### Front Line Associate 10 Feb 2020 - 11 June 2022
 Hadi Express Exchange - United Arab Emirates
-Duties and Responsibilities

- WPS Handling (Wages Protection System)
+* WPS Handling (Wages Protection System)

- Candidate Support via Emails, Phone Call and etc...
+* Candidate Support via Emails, Phone Call and etc...

- Implementation of the company's anti-money laundering compliance policy.
+* Implementation of the company's anti-money laundering compliance policy.

- Following AML regulations and laws.
+* Following AML regulations and laws.

- KYC Analyzing
+* KYC Analyzing

- Coordinating with Various Government Authorities and Support
+* Coordinating with Various Government Authorities and Support

- Background Screening Verification
+* Background Screening Verification

-# Educational & Professional Qualification
+### Educational & Professional Qualification

 International Certificate in ICT - Computing Oct 2012 – Apr 2013
 Completed to EdHat Examination – London